in Alumni Earnings Potential among Arizona’s Public Universities

-The Bachelor of Science in Biosystems Engineering is an ABET-accredited degree that uses engineering, math, and biology to design systems to manage soil and water resources and to design and develop biological and biomedical products.
+The Bachelor of Science (B.S.) in Biosystems Engineering (BE) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Biosystems engineers use engineering, math, and life science to design systems to manage soil and water resources and to design and develop biological and biomedical products.
 They combine technical knowledge, computer techniques, and control systems for a deeper understanding of agriculture and biology knowledge which someday may be used to design life support systems for colonies on other planets.
 You may specialize in water resource engineering or biological engineering.

 Engineering ManagementBachelor of Science

 Engineering Management prepares you for leadership roles in high-tech industries.
 As an undergraduate, you will gain business skills and engineering design knowledge while also focusing on one of the College’s other majors to position themselves for careers in various industries.

 The MS in Engineering Management is designed for graduate engineers and scientists aspiring to advance into management careers within technological organizations.
 The University of Arizona College of Engineering provides online distance learning opportunities for master’s degree programs.
 These programs are designed with flexibility in mind, so working professionals and others with busy schedules or no access to campus can take classes and view on-demand lectures on their schedule.

 Family Studies & Human Development

 The Bachelor of Science in Family Studies and Human Development is designed to provide a strong foundation in theory, research, issues and applications related to family/interpersonal processes and human development across the lifespan.
 Complementary coursework provides you with a grounding in social/behavioral and the biological sciences, as well as basic skills in research, writing and communication.
 You will also complete a focused sequence of coursework in a career-related area of specialization.